sorilee/sorilee.github.io/_posts/notes/2020-07-22-maximal-non-overlapping-intervals.md

 author: Sori Lee
 ---

-# An algorithm for finding a coverage-maximal set of non-overlapping intervals
+# An algorithm for finding a maximally covering set of disjoint intervals

 *I was given a programming problem by a colleague today.
-Below are a precise formulation and a linear-time solution that I suggested.*
+Below are a precise formulation and a linear-time solution that I proposed.*

 **Definition.** In what follow, a 'natural number' will be a non-negative integer.